 Start by considering the key function of Facebook Groups.
 You could say that Groups are a way for users to connect with other users through a shared interest or real-life relationship.
 Therefore, the user’s goal is to experience a sense of community, which will also drive our business goal of increasing user engagement.

-There are other products that Groups impact however, specifically the Newsfeed.
-We need to consider Newsfeed quality and examine if updates from Groups clog up the content pipeline, and if users prioritize those updates over other Newsfeed items.
-This evaluation will give us a better sense of if Groups actually contributes to higher engagement levels.
+There are other products that Groups impact, however, specifically the Newsfeed.
+We need to consider Newsfeed quality and examine if updates from Groups clog up the content pipeline and if users prioritize those updates over other Newsfeed items.
+This evaluation will give us a better sense of if Groups actually contribute to higher engagement levels.

 Note: Given engineering constraints, the new feature is impossible to A/B test before release.